statisticsnorway/klass/README.md

 In order to download dependencies from GitHub Packages we must authenticate Maven.
 See the documentation here: <https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token>

-This may be done by generating a Personal Access Token (classic) on GitHub with the `packages:read` scope.
+This may be done by generating a Personal Access Token (classic) on GitHub with the `read:packages` scope.
+Remember to configure SSO.
 The following configuration may then be placed in your `~/.m2/settings.xml` file.

 ```xml